 Another great brand is Viva Labs Organic Chia Seeds which come in a 2 pound bag.

-- 100 PERCENT ALL NATURAL, CERTIFIED ORGANIC AND NON-GMO - Viva Naturals chia seeds are sustainably sourced premium quality seeds, offering impeccable nutrition, taste and versatility, free from unwanted additives and harmful ingredients
+- 100% ALL NATURAL, CERTIFIED ORGANIC AND NON-GMO - Viva Naturals chia seeds are sustainably sourced premium quality seeds, offering impeccable nutrition, taste and versatility.
+Free from unwanted additives and harmful ingredients, our unrefined chia seeds allow you to reap the full benefits of this ancient superfood.

 The quality of white chia seeds is great, plus their price also gives them amazing value.
 Moreover, they can be added to oatmeal for breakfast or even smoothies to increase taste.
 Amazon delivers chia seed products quickly and well packaged.
 However, some of their items can only be shipped within America and to FPO/APO addresses.
 But for APO shipments you’ll have to check with the product manufacturer on matters regarding warranty and support.